Day Trading Scalping: Key Takeaways

 Take Advantage of StocksToTrade Features When Scalping

-If you’re going to scalp, you need an order-entry platform that’s lightning fast.
-You need a platform that can minimize lag and allow you to quickly get your orders into the market with as few mouse clicks as possible.
+If you’re going to scalp, you need a trading platform that’s lightning fast.
+Your charts have to be accurate to the second.
+Your orders need to execute in as few mouse clicks as possible.

-You’ll need software that’s designed and battle-tested by real-world traders, not just marketers of software geeks.
-And StocksToTrade fits the bill.
+You’ll need software that’s designed and battle-tested by traders, not just marketers and software geeks.
+StocksToTrade fits the bill.

-We hope this post helps you better understand the scalping as a trading style.
+I hope this post helps you better understand scalping…

 This isn’t a bad strategy.
 It’s not the greatest one either.

 It’s another tool in your toolkit.
 You can even combine it with other day trading strategies.
 Some traders find it a useful change of pace to adapt to new market conditions…